-About three years ago my staff noticed that our surgical patients who participated in the DOCC project principles were doing much better.
-The successes were better and we were having fewer failures.
-The postoperative pain seemed less and more easily controlled.
+About three years ago, my staff noticed that our surgical patients who participated in The DOC Journey principles were doing much better.
+The outcomes were more consistent, and we were seeing fewer failures.
+The postoperative pain was more easily controlled.
 Patients were moving forward quickly with rehab while re-entering a normal life.
-Additionally their anxiety often dramatically improved.
+Additionally, their anxiety often dramatically improved.

-We decided that if the surgical results were so much better that we would have all of our patients engage in at least 8 to 12 weeks of “prehab” before any surgery, regardless of the magnitude.
+We decided that if the surgical results were so much better, we would have all of our patients engage in at least 8 to 12 weeks of “prehab” before any surgery, regardless of the magnitude.
 Our protocol included:

 - Learning about chronic pain through my book, Back in Control: A Spine Surgeon’s Roadmap Out of Chronic Pain.

-- They were sleeping at least six hours a night (usually required meds)
+- They were sleeping at least six hours a night (often required meds).

 I am enjoying my practice at a level that I could not have imagined.
 Our patients are doing well and excited about their progress.
-What I did not expect was that so many patients would become pain free without undergoing surgery.
-We are writing a research paper reporting on over 40 patients who would come in for their final preoperative visit and their pain was gone.
-Of course we cancelled the surgery.
+What I didn’t expect was that so many patients would become pain-free without undergoing surgery I thought they needed.
+We presented a research paper reporting on a group of patients who’d come in for their final preoperative visit, and their pain was gone.
+Of course, we canceled the surgery.

 What was even more surprising was the severity of the problems.
-Normally the diameter of the spinal canal is about 15 mm.
-I do not schedule surgery unless the canal is less than 8 mm and the patient has leg pain.
+Normally, the diameter of the spinal canal is about 15 mm.
+I don’t schedule surgery unless the canal is less than 8 mm, and the patient has leg pain.
 I have one patient who avoided surgery with a four mm canal.

-The following letter is from a woman who I saw last summer with a large synovial cyst.
-This is a problem where a sac of fluid is formed off a facet joint off of the back of the spine.
-It was not only pinching her sciatic nerve it was calcified, which means it could not shrink.
+The following letter is from a woman whom I saw last summer with a large synovial cyst.
+This is a problem where a sac of fluid is formed off a facet joint off the back of the spine.
+It was not only pinching her sciatic nerve, but it was calcified, which means it couldn’t shrink.
 I immediately offered her a small operation to remove it.
 The outcome of removing the cyst is predictably positive with few complications.
 It is one of my favorite procedures.
-It took every ounce of restraint I had to offer her the prehab process through our pain center.
-She never returned to see me and I received this letter from her last week.
+I offered her the prehab process through my book and website.
+I also thought the pain center would help.
+I was surprised that she did not immediately take me up on surgery.
+She never returned to see me, and I received this letter from her about eight months later.

 I am writing to update you on my status, which is greatly improved.
-In July of 2014 the Pain Center doctor asked me to keep a journal of what I could not do.”
+On my initial visit at the Pain Center, the doctor asked me to keep a journal of what I couldn’t do.

 Do Surgery Now??

-I had forgotten about her case so I reviewed her MRI scans and was shocked to see the size of the cyst.
-However I have been surprised at the severity of the pathology with every surgical patient I have witnessed becoming pain free without an operation.
-In fact, in my book I comment that if a patient has a significant structural problem with matching symptoms that surgery should be performed quickly so as to move forward with the comprehensive rehab program.
-I thought the pain would be too distracting to really be able to participate.
-The opposite scenario occurred in that when I performed surgery in the face of a fired up nervous system the pain would frequently be worse.
-I eventually discovered this problem has been well documented in the medical literature.
-Chronic pain can actually be induced as a complication of any surgical procedure, including painless ones such as a hernia repair.
-One of the risk factors is pre-existing chronic pain in another part of the body.
+I had forgotten about her case, so I reviewed her MRI scans and was shocked to see the size of the cyst.
+However, I have been surprised at the severity of the pathology with every surgical patient I have witnessed becoming pain-free without an operation.
+In fact, in the first edition of my book, I comment that if a patient has a significant structural problem with matching symptoms, surgery should be performed quickly so as to move forward with the comprehensive rehab program.
+I thought the pain would be too distracting to be able to participate.
+The opposite scenario occurred in that when I performed surgery in the face of a fired-up nervous system, the pain would frequently be worse.
+I eventually discovered this problem has been well-documented in the medical literature.
+(1) Chronic pain can actually be induced or worsened as a complication of any surgical procedure, including painless ones such as a hernia repair.
+One of the risk factors is pre-existing chronic pain in any part of the body.

 I now have dozens of stories similar to Janet’s.
 There are many times that I do perform urgent surgery for compelling problems.
-But if there is any room to have my patient participate in the prehab program that is what we have them do.
-Video: Get it Right the First Time
+But if there’s any room to have my patient participate in the prehab, that is what we have them do.

 Ask for This Approach!

-Every surgery has risks and no one thinks a complication will happen to him or her.
+Every surgery has risks, and no one thinks a complication will happen to him or her.
 I have seen them all.
-They are unpredictable and the outcomes can be catastrophic.
+They are unpredictable, and the outcomes can be catastrophic.
+Also, why would you not want to maximise your odds of success.
 Do you really need surgery?
 Be careful!!